Howard lands Todd, 1st 5-star as Michigan coach

 Juwan Howard landed his first five-star prospect at Michigan on Thursday night, as top-10 forward Isaiah Todd chose the Wolverines over Kansas.

-Todd took official visits to both schools in recent weeks, and also took multiple unofficial visits to North Carolina over the past couple months.
+Todd took official visits to both schools in recent weeks and also took multiple unofficial visits to North Carolina over the past couple of months.

-Todd, a 6-foot-10 power forward from Word of God Christian Academy in North Carolina, is the No. 1 power forward in the ESPN 100 for the class of 2020.
-He's ranked No. 7 overall.
+Todd, a 6-foot-10 power forward from Word of God Christian Academy in North Carolina, is the No. 1 power forward in the ESPN 100 for the Class of 2020.
+He is ranked No. 7 overall.

 Michigan was a late arrival to Todd's recruitment, joining soon after Howard's hire in May.
-He replaced John Beilein, who left for the Cleveland Cavaliers.
-But the Wolverines landed in Todd's top five in early August and made him a top priority in 2020.
+Howard replaced John Beilein, who left for the Cleveland Cavaliers.
+The Wolverines landed in Todd's top five in early August and made him a top priority in 2020.

 Todd played for the Nightrydas Elite grassroots program on the Nike EYBL circuit last spring and summer, averaging 17.9 points and 8.3 rebounds over the course of 16 games.
 He posted five double-doubles.